 Dentures can be required in both dogs and humans as a result of gum disease.

 In both, dentures can be needed to restore the chewing function, vital for eating.

 How Are Dentures Different in Dogs and Humans?

 While we have seen that in some ways, dentures are needed for similar conditions and implemented to rectify the same problems, there are also some ways that the symptoms, conditions and purpose of the dentures vary.
 Some of those differences are:

-Dentures in humans can be used for aesthetic appearance, to prevent low self-esteem.
+Dentures in humans can be used for esthetic appearance, to prevent low self-esteem.

 Symptoms in dogs need to be more severe than in humans, as the efficacy of their oral functions needs to be severely impaired to warrant dentures.

 Canine dentures can be more easily damaged as dogs use their teeth for chewing and biting of more abrasive materials than humans.